shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 - Make sure Tamil Extended and Vedic Accents marks work together.
 - Add Conversion of all Scripts to Normal Scripts Test (Important)
 - Add Conversion of Normal Scripts to all other Scripts Test (for Typing Tool)
+- For reversibility you can use the devanagari reversibility condition.
+Also evaluate if reversibility really has to be added.

 ## Todo for Ranges